unofficial-mirror/jiri/README.md

 ## Jiri Basics
 Jiri organizes a set of repositories on your local filesystem according to a [manifest][manifests].
-These repositories are referred to as "projects", and are all contained within a single directory called the "jiri root" which is assumed to be set in the `JIRI_ROOT` environment variable.
+These repositories are referred to as "projects", and are all contained within a single directory called the "jiri root".

 The manifest file specifies the relative location of each project within the jiri root, and also includes other metadata about the project such as its